One Pot No Drain Mac & Cheese uses a great shortcut that will transform your favorite homemade skillet mac and cheese recipe to a shortcut version!

-My husband is a macaroni and cheese fanatic and his absolutely favorite is pretty much any homemade version.
 There is just a heartiness in a made from scratch Mac&Cheese that sticks to your ribs and fills you up like no boxed mix can do.
+This One Pot No Drain Mac & Cheese makes homemade easy!

 Usually, we make it from scratch on the weekends or holidays and save the shortcuts for those busy weeknights when you get so busy that supper “sneaks up on ya“.
 But today I’m sharing a great shortcut with you that will transform your favorite homemade skillet mac and cheese recipe to a shortcut version!